SergioBA/UB_Capston/README.md

     - dataSetOnly11Classes: original dataset but removing "Ampulla of vater", "Blood - hematin" and "Polyp" due to not enough samples to find patterns
     - dataSetPlits_0_1: original dataset splitted into two block for train & validation
  - info: contains reference information i.e. Kvasir-Capsule code, its thesis or DL links
- - doc: contains UB_Capstone project documentation i.e. Analysis, methodology or models used
+ - docs: contains UB_Capstone project documentation i.e. Analysis, methodology or models used
- - notebooks: folder to store all different scripts/tests developed during the project
+ - scripts: folder to store all different tests developed during the project
+    - experiments: contains the executed scripts
+	- results: contains the scripts results

 ## Team members
  - Javier Sánchez Molino